You are here

-How often do we see springs this early or late for these locations?
+How often do we see a spring this early or late?

-Darker colors on the maps at right represent spring leaf out and bloom that are unusually early or late in the long-term record for that location.
+How typical is this year’s spring?
+Darker colors represent springs that are unusually early or late in the long-term record.
 Gray indicates an average spring.

 When did spring arrive at locations across the country?